-Based on a beautiful stretch of golden beach on the West Coast of Ghana you will contribute to valuable efforts to conserve the local environment, habitat and nesting turtles and promote the importance of doing so within the surrounding fishing communities and to tourists.
+Based on a beautiful stretch of golden beach on the West Coast of Ghana you will contribute to valuable efforts to conserve the local environment, habitat and nesting turtles and promote the importance of turtle conservation within the surrounding fishing communities and to tourists.

 - Contribute to the vital work to conserve nesting sea turtles in Ghana.

 - Stay in shared accommodation at a guesthouse in an idyllic beachfront location on the West coast of Ghana.

 - Get involved with the local community, providing educational workshops in the fishing village and schools.